-Amazon S3, one of the leading cloud storage solutions, is used by companies all over the world to power their IT operations.
-Over four years, UpGuard has detected thousands of S3-related data breaches caused by the incorrect configuration of S3 security settings.
+Amazon S3, one of the leading cloud storage solutions, is used by companies all over the world for a variety of use cases to power their IT operations.
+Over four years, UpGuard has detected thousands of S3-related data breaches caused by the misconfiguration of S3 security settings.
 Jeff Barr, Chief Evangelist for Amazon Web Services recently announced public access settings for S3 buckets, a new feature designed to help AWS customers stop the epidemic of data breaches caused by incorrect S3 security settings.

 AWS account owners can now select between four new options to set a default access setting for their account's S3 buckets.
 The settings are global, meaning they override any new or existing bucket-level ACLs (access control lists) and policies.
 The new settings can be applied retrospectively to secure existing S3 buckets.

-The ongoing S3 security problem has resulted in tens of millions of breached records.
-So this is welcome news and a step in the right direction for AWS, but we don't think it's enough.
+The ongoing cloud security problem for this simple storage service has resulted in tens of millions of breached records.
+So this is welcome news and a step in the right direction for AWS services, but we don't think it's enough.

 The S3 Security Problem